What is shift work sleep disorder?

 - Purchase a light box for light therapy to expose your eyes to extremely bright but safe light before work.

 - Take a 30- to 60-minute nap right before your shift.

 If you work for a company that regularly employs nontraditional shift workers — such as 24-hour factories, hospitals, or police departments — your employer may wish to implement their own aids to keep their workers safe.
 This may include keeping the workplace cool and bright to increase alertness.

 While lifestyle changes are the most important component of healthy sleep, some may turn to sleep aids.
 Melatonin is considered safe, and some workers find that it greatly improves the quality of their sleep.

 Modafinil (Provigil) is approved by the U.S. Food and Drug Administration as a wake-promoting drug with a low abuse potential.
 It’s shown to improve sleep and lessen morning-after sleepiness.
-In clinical trials, modafinil was also shown to reduce long-term memory impairment and improve memory acquisition.

 To improve sleep quality as much as possible, try to block out disruptions.
 Try not to look at your phone or bright screens for an hour before bed.
 Use white noise machines, calming music, or ear plugs to drown out the background noise of the day.